verhulsta/logquad5q0/README.md

-In the case scenario of having a single mortality input and no information on the value of k, the user can specify a region (‘Sub-Saharan Africa’, ‘Eastern Africa’, ‘Middle Africa’, ‘Western Africa’, or ‘South Asia’) in order to benefit from a regional prior of k instead of assuming k = 0 (see example 6 below).
-Note that ‘Sub-Saharan Africa’ only covers the three African regions of the model B (i.e., eastern, middle, and western Africa).
+In the case scenario of having a single mortality input and no information on the value of k, the user can specify a region (‘Sub-Saharan regions’, ‘Eastern Africa’, ‘Middle Africa’, ‘Western Africa’, or ‘South Asia’) in order to benefit from a regional prior of k instead of assuming k = 0 (see example 6 below).
+Note that ‘Sub-Saharan regions’ only covers the three African regions of the model B (i.e., eastern, middle, and western Africa).

 \_